 - Garnish: your favorite flavor of mustard

 Place onion, potatoes, and carrots in a 5-qt. slow cooker.
-Combine the water, garlic, bay leaf, sugar, vinegar, pepper and contents of spice packet; pour over vegetables.
+Combine the water, garlic, bay leaf, sugar, vinegar, pepper, and contents of the spice packet; pour over the vegetables.
 Top with brisket and cabbage.
 Cover and cook on low for 8-9 hours or until meat and vegetables are tender.
 Discard bay leaf before serving.
 Serve with a variety of flavored mustard.
 Yield: 6-8 servings.

 *(Recipe adapted – Taste of Home)